Yotane/counterfactual-loan-judge/README.md

 This project answers that question using causal machine learning.
 We estimate how much a modification would change each borrower's foreclosure risk.
 The system then ranks borrowers by expected benefit and allocates outreach budgets to maximize foreclosures prevented per dollar spent.

 Built on 1.47 million Freddie Mac mortgage loans from the 2015 vintage.
-Designed for Rakuten Bank credit operations and LINE Yahoo counterfactual ML roles.

 ## Dataset Background